Florida Proton Therapy Institute Inc

 How does Florida Proton Therapy Institute Inc spend its money?

 Florida Proton Therapy Institute Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Florida Proton Therapy Institute Inc tax-deductible?